davidmcclure/textplot/notes/mental-maps/index.md

 1. The layouts are extremely sensitive to the "skim depth" - the number of connections that get pulled off the top of the distribution topics and added to the graph as edges.
 Too few, and the network is fragmented and disconnected.
 Too many, and the layout is scrambled, a big ball of words that doesn't really surface anything interesting about the text.
 Again and again, 10 seems to be the magic number, the goldilocks zone where the words bind together into the most interpretable clumps.
 Why is this?
 What's actually being measured, here?
 Is it universally true that words tend to hang together in groups of 10, but no more and no less?
 Or does this vary - perhaps in interesting ways - from text to text, author to author, etc.?

 1. Is there a better way to compute the similarity between the probability distribution functions?
-Right now, I'm using the [Bray-Curtis dissimilarity](http://en.wikipedia.org/wiki/Bray%E2%80%93Curtis_dissimilarity) test in [scipy](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.distance.braycurtis.html), which is fast and easy to reason about.
+Right now, I'm using the [Bray-Curtis dissimilarity](http://en.wikipedia.org/wiki/Bray%E2%80%93Curtis_dissimilarity) implementation in [scipy](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.distance.braycurtis.html), which is fast and easy to reason about.
 But, as I mentioned before, there are dozens of different ways to do this, and I'm not savvy enough with the statistics to really understand what's at stake.

 1. The visualizations are fun, but, in the long term, I'm actually more curious about whether this kinds of networks might offer up new ways to _classify_ texts.
 Just eyeballing the layouts, two things come to mind.
 First, some notion of "modularity" or "clumpiness" - the extent to which the text splits apart into discrete, self-contained regions of meaning (_War and Peace_).
 And, related but somewhat different - I bet it would be possible to capture the "width" or "breadth" of the text, the space over which it drifts or ranges - the maximum distance between any two nodes in the network.
 For example, the _Divine Comedy_, which is very "wide" - it's a long trip from "torment" at the bottom to "Christ" at the top - but not especially "clumpy" relative to a text like the _Odyssey_ or _Notes from Underground_.
 How would these metrics vary from text to text, author to author, genre to genre, period to period?
 It seems like an interesting way to quantify the intuition that the novel, for instance, is defined by a kind of internal variety - a plurality of plot lines, characters, etc. Which novels, authors, periods, are the clumpiest?
 How do the shapes of texts change over time?